Personal foul (basketball): Charging and blocking

-Apart from using hands in neutral space to shield or deflect a pass or a shot, the defender uses his or her body to impede the ball-carrier's advance toward the basket.
+Apart from using hands in neutral space to shield or deflect a pass or a shot, the defender uses their body to impede the ball-carrier's advance toward the basket.
 The defender's only absolute way to achieve this is to stand directly in the ball-carrier's path and "draw a charge."
 Short of this, the defender's use of the body may make the ball-carrier hesitate or change tactics.
 Both opponents are restrained by their desire not to commit a foul.

 It is not a foul to grab for the ball, or to touch a hand of the ball-carrier that is on the ball, but the ball-carrier, especially in the act of shooting, can easily cause greater contact that is a blocking foul against the defender.

 Once contact is made, the defender may fall to the ground to exaggerate the force of the collision and induce a foul to be called.
 (The ball-carrier rarely does so, as it would disrupt the effort to score a goal.)
 Overt deception is disparagingly called a "flop" and is penalized at every level of basketball.